 When someone is a victim of a boating accident in North Carolina there are a number of factors that need to be considered.
 First, it must be determined who was at fault for causing the accident.
 Familiarity with boating regulation and in some cases maritime law is required.
 Second, an investigation as to the identity and extent of any insurance coverage must be made.
 Depending on the extent of the injuries involved, an inquiry as to the existence of any umbrella coverage or personal assets of the “at fault” party may be necessary.
 Finally, a determination needs to be made as to whether the actions of the at fault party rise to the level of “willful and wanton” conduct as to warrant punitive damages.

-At Price, Hargett, Petho and Anderson, we have experience in handling boating accidents.
+At Price, Petho & Anderson, we have experience in handling boating accidents.
 Since 1979, we have provided aggressive representation of people injured in marine accidents of all types.
 Our team of attorneys includes a former member of the United States Coast Guard and all have extensive boating experience.
 Contact us today and find out how we can help you.